informalsystems/hermes/guide/src/tutorials/more-chains/build-the-topology.md

 > __NOTE__: It is also possible to use a `deny` policy to filter out the channels you do not want to relay on.
 However, if other channels exist or are created, the relayer will also relay on them.

-At this point, your config file should be:
+At this point, your config file should look like this:
 <details><summary style="font-weight:bold">config.toml</summary>

 ```